-Here is a list of selected publisher clients and books I’ve edited.
+Here is a list of selected publisher clients, along with some reviews of books I’ve edited or co-edited.

 A Moose Boosh: A Few Choice Words About Food by Eric-Shabazz Larkin